This information will help you get ready for your Lutathera treatment at MSK. Lutathera is a type of peptide receptor radionuclide therapy (PRRT).

 If you take long-acting octreotide injections, you will see your medical oncologist to get a long-acting octreotide injection after each of your infusion appointments.

-- Always use a condom during sexual activity.
+- Always use birth control during sexual activity.

 If you have any questions or concerns, please call the Molecular Imaging and Therapy Service.